 Step 10: The Results!

-Now your smart mirror is ready to be Used!
+Now your touch screen mirror is ready to be Used!
 Plugin the device to witness the fruits of your labor.
 After reading this DIY smart mirror guide, you’ll be able to make your own.

 Installing Face Detection Module